Section 2. Class C Airspace Planning

 Though not requiring regulatory action, an Outer Area is the procedural companion to Class C airspace.
 The normal radius of an Outer Area is 20 NM from the primary Class C airspace airport.
 Its vertical limit extends from the lower limits of radio/radar coverage up to the ceiling of the approach control's delegated airspace, excluding the Class C airspace itself, and other airspace as appropriate.

 - Class C airspace areas may be designated as continuous or part-time.
 If part-time, the effective time must be stated in local time.
-In order to designate a part-time Class C airspace area, the following statement must be included in the airspace description: “This Class C airspace area is effective during the specific dates and times established, in advance, by a Notice to Airmen (NOTAM).
+In order to designate a part-time Class C airspace area, the following statement must be included in the airspace description: “This Class C airspace area is effective during the specific dates and times established, in advance, by a Notice to Air Missions (NOTAM).
 The effective date and time will thereafter be continuously published in the (insert appropriate publication from below)."

 - The appropriate volume of the Chart Supplement U.S.;